Green Building Contractors - Green Building Techniques

-As NAHB Certified Green Professionals, we have the experience, knowledge and resources to advise our clients on how to make their homes environmentally sensitive.
+As NAHB Certified Green Professionals, we have the experience, knowledge and resources to advise our clients on how to meet their energy consumption and sustainable green goals.
+Whether you are building a new project or remodeling or restoring an older home, we are ready and qualified to help.

-What is Green Building: To be considered a “green home” there are certain common requirements that include things from window selection and installation detail to energy-efficient HVAC systems, framing, siding and trim sealing requirements, controlled venting, insulation requirements and much more.
-Mountain Construction Company are Green Builders Boone.
+To be considered “green," a home must meet requirements that include everything from window selection and installation detail to energy-efficient HVAC systems, framing, siding and trim sealing requirements, controlled venting, insulation requirements and much more.

-In the process of meeting “Green Building” requirements, a Third Party verification organization, such as Building Performance Engineering can be engaged to provide a detailed list of requirements and a follow-up inspection service that provides an “Energy Star” rating.
-In addition, there is third party verification for a rating as an “NC Healthy Built Home” in which low VOC paints and other interior finish features are utilized.
-Mountain Construction utilizes only the newest techniques and technology for Green Building North Carolina.
+In the process of meeting “Green Building” requirements, a Third Party verification organization can be engaged to provide a detailed list of requirements and a follow-up inspection service that provides an “Energy Star” rating.
+In addition, there is third party verification for a rating as an “NC Healthy Built Home,” in which low VOC paints and other interior finish features are utilized.

 What We Do:

-• Hearthstone uses fast-growth pine for their log and timber frame packages.
+• Hearthstone, as a building partner, uses fast-growth pine for their Log and Timber Frame packages.
 The timbers we use are primarily grown in Eastern Tennessee and Western North Carolina, within 100 miles of Hearthstone’s manufacturing facility.

-• The SIP panels we use, such as in our Timber Trace Homes, are highly energy-efficient, saving significantly on heating and cooling use.
+• The SIP panels we use in our Timber Frame and Timber Trace Homes, are highly energy-efficient, saving significantly on heating and cooling use.

 • We have many resources for reclaimed and antique lumber.
 The use of this wood for flooring, trim and cabinetry not only preserves trees, but also add a great deal of rustic charm to your home.